Can a dentist pull an infected tooth?

 Research study.

 The study cited above (Martis 1975) in part evaluated the implementation of this exact kind of scenario.
-327 of the infected teeth removed for subjects had associated secondary “fascial space abscesses” (meaning a focus of swelling at least somewhat distant from the infected tooth).
+327 of the infected teeth removed for subjects had associated secondary “fascial space abscesses” (meaning a focus of swelling at least somewhat distant from their infected tooth).

 Each patient’s extraction process included drainage of their secondary abscess.
 Their treatment was then followed with a course of antibiotics for at least 3 days.